guildai/tensorflow-patterns/about/index.md

 layout: page
 title: About
 link: /about/
-description: About the TensorFlow&tradel Patterns project.
+description: About the TensorFlow&trade; Patterns project.
 ---

 This is come content yo!